aariefm/SQL-Projects-Portfolio/README.md

 # SQL-Portfolio-Projects
 This repository provides a sample of my SQL & scrpting work used in data analysis.
-The SQL database was obtained from a sample SAP B1 database backup found in some online forums:
+The SQL database was obtained from a sample SAP B1 database backup found online:

 Project Name  | Description   |  Topic
 ------------- | ------------- | ------------------